gridsome/gridsome.org/docs/fetching-data.md

 }
 ```

-> Data are feched when starting a development server or start of a production build.
+> Data is feched when starting a development server or start of a production build.
 You need to restart server for changes in **gridsome.server.js** to take affect.

 ## Add data from local files